CrushedPixel/margo/README.md

 ```

-Note that a `margo.Server` is merely a wrapper around `gin.Engine`, so you may use the underlying technology to its full extent.
+Note that a `margo.Application` is merely a wrapper around `gin.Engine`, so you may use the underlying technology to its full extent.

-You can also create `margo.Endpoint` structs programatically and register them to the server using `s.Register(endpoint)`,
+You can also create `margo.Endpoint` structs programatically and register them to the server using `s.Endpoint(endpoint)`,
 which makes **margo** suitable for libraries that need to dynamically create endpoints.

-## Outlook
+## Used by
-I plan on using `margo` as the base for a larger web framework, therefore the API may be subject to improvements.
+`margo` is used by [jargo](https://github.com/CrushedPixel/jargo), a fully-featured jsonapi web framework.